ColleagueRiley/Software-Rendering/README.md

 On X11, you first set the bitmap data to the buffer.
 The bitmap data will be rendered using BGR, so you must
-convert the data if you want to yse RGB.
+convert the data if you want to use RGB.
 Then you'll have to use `XPutImage` to draw the XImage to the window using the GC.

 Relevant documentation: [`XPutImage`](https://tronche.com/gui/x/xlib/graphics/XPutImage.html)